kishor9848/Wonderland-A-Bus-Ticket-Booking-System/README.md

 <h1 align="center"><img width="180" src="https://i.pinimg.com/originals/ec/7a/65/ec7a65a7d49e77a1b4ab74e9c450225b.gif"><br> Wonderland</h1>

 <h2 align="center"><img width="60" src="https://i.pinimg.com/originals/90/51/6e/90516e3c0319e97369540da9194c88d3.gif">   A-Bus-Ticket-Booking-System   <img width="60" src="https://i.pinimg.com/originals/90/51/6e/90516e3c0319e97369540da9194c88d3.gif"></h2>
 It is a bus ticket demo application that allows you to purchase a ticket, request a cancellation, retrieve your ticket, and determine the cost of the ticket.
-So let's go ahead and purchase the ticket.
+So let's take a break and book your destination

 # Perform These Prior To Running